What is FASD?

 Fetal Alcohol Spectrum Disorders (FASD) represents a spectrum of disorders that describe the range of effects that can occur in an individual whose mother consumed alcohol during pregnancy.

-Five Facts about FASD
+Fast Facts about FASD

-- FASD is a brain-based [neurological] disorder.
+- FASD is a neurological (brain-based) disorder.

 - FASD affects learning, social and emotional skills and physical coordination.

 - FASD impairs one’s ability to access their IQ score.

 - Most individuals with an FASD have slight or no exterior facial abnormalities